Brindusa22/get-a-pet/README.md

     ![Hero Image and Cover Text Screenshot](assets/readme_images/hero_img.png)

-    * The hero image has the purpose to capture the attention of the visitors, to create emotional impact and connection and to convey compassion for the abandoned dogs.
+    * This hero image has the purpose to capture the attention of the visitors, to create emotional impact and connection and to convey compassion for the abandoned dogs.
 It creates a friendly and welcoming environment.
 At the same time it reveals the main purpose of the website:the adoption of dogs.

     * The overlaying text has a strong, emotional message and it also includes a **Call to Action** phrase. *SAVE A LIFE!*  is actually a clickable link that takes the visitor on the *Adopt* page, where the available dogs are showcased.
 The clikable link has also a visual hint, it is underlined and when hovered over, the color changes to orange and a paw icon appears.